ZG089/TikTok-ReverseEngineering/README.md

 ## Virtual Machine decompiling

-TikTok is using a full-fledged bytecode VM, if you browse through [it](vm.js) it supports scopes, nested functions and exeception handling.
-This isn't a typical VM and shows that it is definetly sophiscated.
+TikTok is using a full-fledged bytecode VM, if you browse through [it](vm.js), it supports scopes, nested functions and exeception handling.
+This isn't a typical VM and shows that it is netly sophiscated.

 To be able to write a form of decompilation I simply went through each of the cases and wrote appropriate code for each one, and any case that jumps to another position